digst/OIOIDWS.Net/Source/Digst.OioIdws.Wsc/readme.txt

 Please checkout the complete OIOIDWS.Net reference implementation at Softwarebørsen (https://svn.softwareborsen.dk/OIOIDWS/trunk).
 Here is a project called Digst.OioIdws.WscExample that illustrates how a WSC can use this component.
 Digst.OioIdws.WscExample illustrates how a token can be fetched and used to call a WSP.

-Digst.OioIdws.Wsc has been customized in some areas in order to be able to communicate with NemLog-in STS.
-The following is a list of customizations that probably can be removed if NemLog-in STS is updated:
+The following is issues that Digst.OioIdws.Wsc takes care of because WCF did not support them out of the box:
-RST:
+- RST:
-- WS-SecurityPolicy namespace is used instead of WS-Security.
-Conflict with WS-Trust 1.3 spec.
+	- AppliesTo element is changed from namespace http://schemas.xmlsoap.org/ws/2004/09/policy to http://schemas.xmlsoap.org/ws/2002/12/policy.
+This is done in order to be compliant with the WS-Trust 1.3 specification.
+	- Ensure that "/s:Envelope/s:Body/trust:RequestSecurityToken/wsp:AppliesTo/wsa:EndpointReference/wsa:Address" elements does not contain an ending '/'.
+NemLog-in STS makes string comparison instead of URI comparison.
+	- Change "/s:Envelope/s:Body/trust:RequestSecurityToken/trust:Lifetime/wsu:Expires" from WCF format "yyyy-MM-ddTHH:mm:ss.fffZ" to "yyyy-MM-ddTHH:mm:ssZ" as specified in [NEMLOGIN-STSRULES].

-RSTR:
+- RSTR:
+	- AppliesTo element is changed from namespace http://schemas.xmlsoap.org/ws/2002/12/policy to http://schemas.xmlsoap.org/ws/2004/09/policy.
+This is done in order to be compliant with the WS-Trust 1.3 specification.
+	- The RequestedAttachedReference and RequestedUnattachedReference has been changed from generic references to SAML 2.0 references.
+This has been done in order for WCF to recognize the encrypted assertion as an SAML 2.0 token.
-- TokenType is missing even if [NEMLOGIN-STSRULES] states that it will always be included.
+	- TokenType is missing if not specified in RST even if [NEMLOGIN-STSRULES] states that it will always be included.

-Other:
+	- Expiry time element "/s:Envelope/s:Header/wsse:Security/wsu:Timestamp/wsu:Expires" is currently not on the format specified by [NEMLOGIN-STSRULES].
+[NEMLOGIN-STSRULES] says yyyy-MM-ddTHH:mm:ssZ but yyyy-MM-ddTHH:mm:ss.fffZ is currently retrieved.
+	- WS-Addressing Action element contains the value http://docs.oasis-open.org/ws-sx/ws-trust/200512/RST/Issue instead of http://docs.oasis-open.org/ws-sx/ws-trust/200512/RSTR/Issue.
+No code action has been taken here because WCF does not raise any error.

 - SOAP Faults does not follow SOAP 1.1 spec.

+The following is issues not yet solved with this component:
+- Interoperability with the OIOIDWS Java implementation. .Net and Java currently makes two different digest values based on the STR-TRANSFORM.
+Examples has been puttet into the Misc\SOAP examples\LibBas folder.
+In the examples it can been seen that:
+	- .Net uses the EncryptedAssertion as root element and Java uses EncryptedData as root element.
+	- .Net modifies the XML and inserts missing namespace declarations so the XML taken out of context is valid as standalone XML ...
+Java does not do this.
+Hence, .Net adds namespace xmlns:o=http://docs.oasis-open.org/wss/2004/01/oasis-200401-wss-wssecurity-secext-1.0.xsd to o:SecurityTokenReference to make the XML valid.